redwoodjs/redwood/docs/docs/background-jobs.md

 }
 ```

-The second argument is an array of all the arguments your job should receive.
+The first argument is the job itself, the second argument is an array of all the arguments your job should receive.
 The job itself defines them as normal, named arguments (like `userId`), but when you schedule you wrap them in an array (like `[user.id]`).

-The third argument is an optional object that defines a couple of options.
+The third argument is an optional object that provides a couple of options.
 In this case, the number of seconds to `wait` before this job will be run (60 seconds).

 If you check your database you'll see your job is now listed in the `BackgroundJob` table: